jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Pugwampi.md

 RacialMods: +4 Stealth, -4 Perception when listening
 Languages: Gnoll, Undercommon
 SQ:
+SpecialAbilities:
+  Unluck Aura (Su): >
-SpecialAbilities: Unluck Aura (Su) A pugwampi radiates an aura of unluck to a radius of 20 feet.
+    A pugwampi radiates an aura of unluck to a radius of 20 feet.
 Any creature in this area must roll two d20s whenever a situation calls for a d20 roll (such as an attack roll, a skill check, or a saving throw) and must use the lower of the two results generated.
 This is a mind-affecting effect that does not work on animals, other gremlins, or gnolls.
 Any character who gains any sort of luck bonus (such as that granted by a luckstone or divine favor) is immune to the pugwampi unluck aura.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: